 International student enrollment numbers are a helpful metric by which to understand how attractive the U.S. looks to foreign-born scholars.
 Recent trends are troubling, suggesting that America is losing its appeal as the top destination for foreign-born students.

-The COVID-19 pandemic has drastically accelerated these declines.
-Early reports suggest that new international student enrollments for the 2020-2021 school year declined by as much as 43%.
+The COVID-19 pandemic drastically accelerated these declines, with new international student enrollments for the 2020-2021 school year plunging by as more than 45% from the previous year.